-As frigid temperatures approach in Virginia Beach, now is a good time to think about your plumbing pipes.
+As frigid temperatures approach, now is a good time to think about your plumbing pipes.
 While the average low temperature in January is 33 degrees F., we have plenty of days and nights that are cold enough to make your Virginia Beach plumbing pipes freeze.
 A recent study at the University of Illinois shows that non-insulted pipes can freeze at 20 degrees or below in an attic, depending on the type of pipe material used.
-Taking a few precautions now will prevent you from having burst pipes later.

 If the power goes out and stays out during the occasional snow or ice storm, the lack of heat in your home allows the pipes to get colder faster.
 In a prolonged power outage, they could freeze.
 Consider automatic generator installation.
 It not only guarantees working electricity in the home during a power outage, but connecting your heating system to it prevents frozen pipes as well.